Test Properly For an Accurate Score

 - Close any air vents that would be near the tester.

-- Turn off all air moving devices during the test.
+- Turn off all air moving devices in the area of the tester during the test.
 This would include ceiling fans, dehumidifiers, regular fans, HEPA or any other kind of filtering device that moves air.
 Also, do not use any fireplaces or heating stoves during the test unless they are your main source of heat.
 Ceiling fans on another floor are ok to operate.

 - Run your HVAC system as if someone is living in the home if it is vacant.
-Also, if there is an air-to-air exchanger, it should be left on, unless you don’t use it at all or just once in awhile.
+Also, if there is an air-to-air exchanger, it should be left on and run normally, unless you don’t use it at all or just once in awhile.
 If the furnace or central air is turned on, make sure they are set to “auto” mode.
-The fan should not run consistently.
+The fan should not run consistently, unless it is made to run continuously which means it has a variable speed fan.

 - Do not place the test in a kitchen, bathroom or laundry room.
 This is because test kits are susceptible to humidity.
 It is ok to place it on a refrigerator if it is not in a kitchen.